anis-hentit/DRL/README.md

 - `main.py`: The main script to initialize the environment, train the agent, and evaluate the deployment strategies.
 - `utils.py`: Utility functions for loading configuration files and supporting functions.
 - `InfrastructureGenerator.py`: Script for generating scalable and dynamic infrastructure configurations.
-- `benchmark.py`: Script to benchmark the execution time of different configurations on multiple topologies.
+- `Inference.py`: Script to Inference the execution time of different configurations on multiple topologies.

 ### Agent